EugeneManushkin/CtagsSourceNavigator/README.md

 + Hotkeys macro
 ## What's new
 ### 2.1.0.63
 + Plugin detects git and svn repositories.
 CD to a git repository and just start using plugin or select "Reindex repository" menu.
-Plugin will detect the root of a repository and suggest to index it (#66).
+Plugin will detect the root of a repository and suggest to index it (#66)
 + Cache become more convinient.
 After a specified time (12 hours by default) the cache is not used all counters are reset so newly searched names will go to the top of the list.
-  The reset counters time may be configured or disabled in plugin configuration menu (#67).
+  The reset counters time may be configured or disabled in plugin configuration menu (#67)
 + Fixed bugs (#62 #68)
 + **For those who love Lua**.
 If you would like to browse **not only functions** check out my new project: [Yet Another Lua TAgs](https://github.com/EugeneManushkin/Yalta).
 This is a Lua source code indexer that integrates with CtagsSourceNavigator plugin.
-Just download (latest release)[https://github.com/EugeneManushkin/Yalta/releases], unpack it and put full path to **ctags_wrapper.bat** script to **Path to ctags.exe** in plugin configuration menu
+Just download [latest release](https://github.com/EugeneManushkin/Yalta/releases), unpack it and put full path to **ctags_wrapper.bat** script to **Path to ctags.exe** in plugin configuration menu
-  (**F11->Ctags Source Navigator->C Plugin configuration**).
+  (**F11->Ctags Source Navigator->C Plugin configuration**)

 ### 2.1.0.54
-+ Supported permanent repositories which are available for navigation and name lookup in any other repository or not indexed source file (#53).
++ Supported permanent repositories which are available for navigation and name lookup in any other repository or not indexed source file (#53)
-+ Improved repository management: you may navigate to the root of a loaded repository in 'Manage repositories' menu (#57).
++ Improved repository management: you may navigate to the root of a loaded repository in 'Manage repositories' menu (#57)
 + Improved platform error reporting
 + Fixed view of tags with large name length (#60)
 ### 2.1.0.47